weecology/forecasting-course/content/lessons/R-evaluating-forecasts/r_tutorial.md

 accuracy(forecasts, test)
 ```

 * autoplot graphs both sets of forecasts for comparison
 * accuracy shows all metrics for both forecasts for comparison
 * So the full ARIMA is better on point estimates
+* Also seems better on uncertainty, which we'll learn about next time